Marathon Splits Into Two Independent Companies

-HOUSTON -- Marathon Oil Corp. is moving ahead with plans to spin off its downstream business, effectively splitting into two independent companies.
+Marathon Oil Corp. is moving ahead with plans to spin off its .downstream business, effectively splitting into two independent companies.
 The move, which Marathon has been evaluating for some time, will become effective June 30.

 Marathon Oil Corp.
 (MRO) will continue on as a global upstream company, while Marathon Petroleum Corp.
 (MPC) will become the fifth largest U.S. refiner with a top-tier downstream portfolio of holdings primarily located in the Midwest, Gulf Coast and Southeast regions of the country.
 MPC will be headquartered in Findlay, Ohio.

-In a conference call/webcast on Jan.
-13, Marathon president and chief executive officer Clarence P. Cazalot Jr. said that the company has said from early 2009 it would go forward as one integrated company; however, Marathon was not ruling out exploring the option of splitting into two companies.
-And now is the right time to exercise that option, with Cazalot explaining that improving market conditions over the past two years make the move possible.
+In a conference call/webcast last month, Marathon president and CEO Clarence P. Cazalot Jr. said the company has said from early 2009 that while it planned to go forward as one integrated company; it was not ruling out exploring the option of splitting into two companies.
+And now is the right time to exercise that option, explained Cazalot noting improving market conditions over the past two years make the move possible.

 Marathon sees several benefits from the transaction.
 Cazalot said that each company would have the ability to make business and operational decisions in its own best interest, and have the ability to allocate funds and resources toward its own strategic priorities.
 In addition, functioning as two separate companies will allow MRO and MPC to be more transparent and have an improved investor focus.
 Furthermore, MRO and MPC will have the capability to attract and retain individual talent with more focused business models, he said.